Table of Contents

-When team members know exactly what they’re supposed to do and how their daily tasks contribute to company goals, they will be motivated by the clear picture of success that lies in front of them.
+When remote employees know exactly what they’re supposed to do and how their daily tasks contribute to organizational goals, they will be engaged by the clear picture of success that lies in front of them.
 Regardless of their location, keeping remote employees engaged and motivated is the key to ensuring a successful and efficient remote/hybrid work arrangement.

 Here are three ways you can keep your team of remote employees engaged: